vult-dsp/vult/content/blog/embed-wav.md

 If we try to read a channel that does not exists the function will return zero.
 If we pass an index outside the range of the wav file, the mod (%) operation is used to fix the index.
 This will make it behave as a circular buffer.

-The attribute also generates a new function with the name `<name>_samples()` that returns the number of samples in the WAV file.
+The tag also generates a new function with the name `<name>_samples()` that returns the number of samples in the WAV file.
 In the case above, the function will be called `mywave_samples()`.
 If another function with the same name exists we will get a compilation error.

 As a complete example, the following code will play back in a loop the embedded wave file.